tutek1/DTLabs/02_Player/lab02.md

 velocity.y = jump_force
 ```

 However, this just sets the force every frame.
 We want to set it only when certain **conditions** are met.
-We will structure the function in a way where we will first check all the **conditions**, **return** if they are not met, and then **apply** the jump force.
+We will structure the function so that it first checks all the **conditions**, **returns** if they are not met, and then **applies the jump force**.

 #### Input
-The first condition will be if the player has just pressed the jump button.
-In Godot, there is a neat function `Input.is_action_just_pressed()`, which will tell us just that.
+The first condition is that the player has just pressed the jump button.
+In Godot, there is a neat function `Input.is_action_just_pressed()`, which tells us exactly that.
 So the first condition will look like:
 ```GDScript
 if not Input.is_action_just_pressed("jump"): return
 ```